Technology and Computer Support

 Support for computing is provided by Music Information Technology Services (MITS).
 A summary of key computing policies in the Jacobs School of Music follows.

 Eligibility for Computing Resources

 The following are eligible for computing support: faculty on full-time continuing appointments, and staff whose duties require computers.
 In addition, certain groups of associate instructors with substantial supervisory responsibilities may be eligible for computer equipment with departmental support.
 Visiting and part-time faculty may be provided with a computer if inventory allows.
-New faculty and faculty currently without a computer should contact Philip Ponella, Director of MITS (email@example.com), to request a computer.
-Requests for staff computers should be submitted to the director of MITS by the staff member's supervisor.
+New staff, faculty, and faculty currently without a computer should contact Music IT Services at email@example.com to request a computer.

 To maximize compatibility, all Jacobs School of Music computers are provided with a standard set of software.
 In the event a computer system becomes corrupted, MITS staff will restore the computer to its original state.
 Included on each computer are current web browsers (Microsoft Internet Explorer, Firefox, Safari), and the latest release of Microsoft Office Professional, which includes Word (word processing), Excel (spreadsheet), Access (database) and Outlook (workstation-based e-mail).
 Music notation software (Finale and Sibelius) is available through a key-server system that restricts the number of simultaneous users of the program.
 Contact firstname.lastname@example.org for installation.
 Requests for other software are evaluated on a per-case basis.